Monday, February 1, 2021

 Along the way, they had made several planned stops to gather further supplies.
 After the invasion, small shops had been set up as traveling points between locations of Arca, as the main routes were all but lost or unearthed and turned into rumble.
 They had brought enough crafted wares with them for trading and collected among other things, power conductors crafted from ore and dense silver rods made to regenerate power for ships when close enough to magnetic sources like planets and moons.
 When they arrived at the location of the dark event spoke of at Hidden Ground, there was still smoke rising from the grounds and collapsed structures.
 A few inhabitants still remained and had begun to rebuild what was left of their lives.
 Nackendara pointed out the man who lost his young son, and the expression of the man's face was a torment that broke the heart.
 Another couple of folk were introduced, and some who had lost everyone they loved as they survived on, while probably wishing they went with the now departed.
 Zoic's soul was saddened, he knew all too well what the evil of Dokk was capable of, and he had to go back to Hidden Ground just to shake the effects of seeing what had happened as it all mirrored what had happened on Fiod.

-Nackendara held the hands of a few of the folk, took the hand of Comok who had lost his son and with Zoic, they all prayed and signaled the need for guidance and the willpower to go on.
+Nackendara held the hands of a few of the folk while they expressed their hopes, then she took the hand of Comok who had lost his son and with Zoic, they all prayed and signaled the need for guidance and the willpower to go on.
 To fight another day and to gain an answer to what could overthrow this evil and to finally destroy Dokk that had destroyed countless lives.
 As the people of Arca did thirst for justice and to avenge their dead and everything taken from them.
 "Once again, my friend, would you not be willing to come to Hidden Ground to heal your spirit for a while?"
 Khom asked Comok.
 "I stay here in case my son should send his essence, of whatever is left, to me.
 This would be the last place he'd have remembered of his life here.
 I don't want to be absent should there be any sign I might miss."
 Comok explained.
 Nackendara and Deba embraced Comok before walking back to their land mobile.
 The others gave Comok a hug and a way to communicate with them should he and his fellow villagers need passage to Mossy Way or to Hidden Ground.

 When everything had been documented by Zoic and Khom's comrades were ready, they made their way to the old port where his ship awaited him and his new traveling companions.
 Khom spoke of coming with them, but he was a sentry for the old port.
 He knew there would be other ships arriving sometime in the future and he had to make ready.
 They would go to Cova to retrieve the larger ship that remained hidden there for so long and to seek a man that was written about by the scribes as having the knowledge to pilot the large space vessel.
 The newly assembled team of Zoic, Nackendara, Ackea, Kould, and Deba set out.
 Neither Deba or Ackea had ever been off world before and Kould and Nackendara, as well as Khom, had only been off world ages ago when they completed a small tour around Arca's moons.
 A sort of holiday celebration of a vaguely remembered event that used to happen on Arca when they still celebrated the anniversary of their moons days of creation, that they witnessed in long ago happier times.